IkerLondrin/IkerLondrin/README.md

 <img src="https://c.tenor.com/jkpFx4O6428AAAAC/dinosaur-trex.gif" width="600" height="250" />

-I know Im not looking as cool as this dinosaur, but no one will in ten million lives 😄
+I know Im not looking as cool as this dinosaur, but no one would in ten million lives 😄

 Here you will find some personal projects, used mainly to learn about specific topics while I improve my coding skills.
 <!--